akhilakpuppala/_CMPE252_PlacesNearMe/README.md

  your last name is puppala
  your feedback is improve

+ Screen Shot of my database that saved the feedback:
 <img width="618" alt="Screen Shot 2022-04-25 at 10 32 55 AM" src="https://user-images.githubusercontent.com/73505100/165182385-7f029149-8af6-4485-9361-f24a21a53924.png">